raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Lidar_Obstacle_Detection/README.md

 Euclidean clustering involves grouping points based on their proximity to one another.
 To efficiently perform nearest neighbor searches, a **KD-Tree** data structure is employed.
 This structure significantly enhances lookup speed from O(n) to O(log(n)), as it optimally partitions the search space.
 By organizing points into regions within the KD-Tree, you can effectively eliminate the need to calculate distances for potentially thousands of points that are clearly too far away to be relevant, streamlining the clustering process.

+### KD-Tree
+A KD-Tree is a binary tree that partitions points by alternating between axes.
+This systematic separation of space into regions allows for significantly faster nearest neighbor searches, particularly when applied in algorithms like Euclidean clustering.
+By efficiently organizing data, the KD-Tree reduces the number of points that need to be considered, enhancing overall search performance.